 Our areas of care

 We help patients and families understand genetic disorders, manage conditions, and seek the most effective therapies.
 Our experts lead the nation in precise diagnostics and life-changing advances in pediatric genetics treatments, even for rare conditions.

 We’re always looking ahead.
 Through groundbreaking research, life-altering clinical trials and compassionate care, we help our patients and their families live their healthiest lives.
 Our areas of care include:

 The Genetics Clinic offers diagnoses, evaluations and genetic counseling for patients and families.
 We help people with a wide range of congenital conditions and genetic disorders.
 Our counselors also provide preconception genetic counseling for people with a personal or family history of genetic disorders.

-We diagnose and treat infants, children and adults with inherited metabolic disorders.
+We diagnose and treat infants, children, and adults with inherited metabolic disorders.
 These disorders affect how the body breaks down food, uses food as energy and gets rid of waste.

-Our team includes a nurse, dietician and geneticist who specializes in metabolic disorders.
+Our team includes a nurse, dietician and geneticist who specialize in metabolic disorders.
 We deliver breakthrough therapies for people of all ages.
 We also offer our patients access to clinical trials that aren’t available elsewhere.
 And as a designated area service center for the California Newborn Screening Program, we:

 - Guide parents through diagnosis

 - Offer hope through innovative research

 Our specialty clinics evaluate and help individuals with specific genetic disorders and congenital abnormalities.
 Many of these disorders are rare.
 We educate patients and their families, helping them understand their prognosis and explore treatment options.